ConstantinoSchillebeeckx/sp-nov/README.md

 - finished (0 for unfinished, 1 for finished)
 - inputIssue (string for issue associated with specimen, e.g. not enough images)
 - history (assoc array with timestamp as key and user id as value)
+- finished (if key is present, specimen is considered finished, otherwise specimen is not finished)

+## User roles

+Subscriber
+- can view only non-issue specimens
+- read only access to data

+Editor
+- can view all specimens
+- has access to 'View' dropdown
+- can edit all data except for 'imgs' meta key

+Administrator
+- like editor but with added priveledge of editing the 'imgs' key

+## Notes:

+- a specimen is considered 'finished' if ...
+An unfinished specimen will not have the key 'finished' specified